 This course introduces students to network security concepts and prepares them for computer systems and network management duties.
 This course covers security concepts, communications and infrastructure security, basic cryptography, and operational and organizational security.
-May be repeated twice for credit.
 This course has the option of a letter grade or pass/no pass.
 ADVISORY: CSIS 178.